 How do I apply?

 You can submit an application at any time by email to firstname.lastname@example.org.
-Details of the submission requirements and full application process are explained in our guidance on recognition of EU professional qualifications.
+Details of the submission requirements and full application process are explained in our Recognition of EU professional qualifications guidance.

 There is an application fee for this route and an additional fee for a compensation measure.
 Please check our application fees webpage for current costs.